zhangxin025/docs-1/api-reference/conversational/CreatingPersona.md

 A persona consists of:

-- **Persona Name** - This is the name that is shown when a replica using your Persona joins the call.
+- **Persona Name** - This is the name that is shown when an avatar using your Persona joins the call.
 - **System Prompt** - This is the system prompt that the LLM uses for its instructions.
 Use this to include instructions on who the persona is and how you want them to behave.
 - **Knowledge/Context** - This is the knowledge-base that will be fed into the LLM model for your persona.
 You can dump documentation, background, writing etc here.
 - **Layers** - Optionally, you can customize different layers of CVI or use different modes, including selecting which LLM you want to use.
 - **LLM** - By default personas use a DUIX optimized variation of Qianwen.
-- **Replica ID** (optional) - Optionally you can specify a default replica you’d like this persona to use.
-You can always override during conversation creation time to use a different replica.
+- **Avatar ID** (optional) - Optionally you can specify a default avatar you’d like this persona to use.
+You can always override during conversation creation time to use a different avatar.

 # How to Create a Persona